f_KK_01376_2bw.jpg

 Biography

-Olivier Stankiewicz has been principal oboe of the London Symphony Orchestra (LSO) since 2015.
-An artist in residence at the Wigmore Hall during the 2024-2025 season, he is sought after as a soloist, chamber musician and teacher, and he has performed widely in Europe, Japan and the USA.
+Described as “pretty sensational” by the Times and “peerless” by the Arts Desk, Olivier Stankiewicz has been principal oboe of the London Symphony Orchestra (LSO) since 2015.
+An artist in residence at Wigmore Hall during the 2024–2025 season, he is widely sought after as a soloist, chamber musician, and teacher, performing throughout Europe, Japan, and the United States.
+During his Wigmore residency, he curated concerts with artists including Lucy Crowe, Thomas Dunford, Alasdair Beatson, and Liza Ferschtman.

-Born in Nice (France) in 1989, Olivier studied in Paris with David Walter and Jacques Tys and won the 10th International oboe competition of Japan in 2012.
-He was a prize-winner at the YCAT International Auditions in London and the YCA auditions in New York.
-Currently professor at the Royal College of Music in London, he has given masterclasses at leading institutions worldwide.
+Born in Nice in 1989, Olivier Stankiewicz studied in Paris with David Walter and Jacques Tys.
+He won the 10th International Oboe Competition of Japan in 2012 and was a prize-winner at the YCAT International Auditions in London and the YCA auditions in New York.
+He is currently Professor of Oboe at the Royal College of Music in London and regularly gives masterclasses worldwide.